Upload control with signed uploads

 Signature generation

-The signature string sent along with your upload request.
+The signature string is sent along with your upload request.
 To generate it, you need the secret key of your Uploadcare project, which you can get from the API keys section.

-The signature is an HMAC/SHA256 with two parameters:
+The signature is an HMAC-SHA256 hash, hex-encoded:

 1import { generateSecureSignature } from '@uploadcare/signed-uploads'